 I arrived at Ben Gurion Airport to find a surly security guard waiting by the entrance.
-He asked me a couple of questions that lead up to, “Did you ever travel to the West Bank?”
-“Yes,” I replied; it’s not illegal, after all.
-But that inevitably lead to further questions.
-I was finally allowed to pass through, and I raced through the bustling airport to catch my flight to New Delhi.
+He asked me a couple of questions leading up to “Did you ever travel to the West Bank?”, to which I replied: “Yes”.
+It’s not illegal, after all.
+However, that inevitably lead to a slew of questions, a phone call to my place of work, and my bags being thoroughly checked.
+Ultimately, I was allowed to pass through and I raced through the bustling airport to catch my flight to New Delhi.
 I was going to visit family for two weeks.

-On my first day in Delhi, my brother and I headed to the cinema to catch a mid-afternoon movie.
-Afterwards, we weaved through the vibrant crowds of Connaught Place: people rushing to the metros after a hard day’s work, tourists walking about with beaded hair and backpacks-in-tow, vendors sitting on the floors peddling colourful knick-knacks to passers-by, an old man playing his flute on the corner of the street.
-We sat on the rooftop of the Indian Coffee House, while monkeys hung out on the trees encompassing the building.
+On my first day in Delhi, my brother and I headed to the cinema to catch a matinee show.
+Afterwards, we weaved through the vibrant crowds of Connaught Place: people rushing to the metro after a hard day’s work, tourists wandering about with beaded hair and backpacks, vendors sitting on the floor peddling colourful knick-knacks to passers-by, an old man playing a flute on the corner of the street.
+We climbed the stairs to the rooftop of the Indian Coffee House, where monkeys hung from the trees encompassing the building.

-Satisfied with our evening coffees, we hopped onto the Delhi metro to head back home, my brother in the general compartment and I in the women’s.
-Things like these—the fact that we have a separate women’s compartment in the first place – seem glaringly ridiculous especially in light of having returned from a city where men and women can co-inhabit a crowded train without going berserk.
+Satisfied with our evening coffees, we hopped onto the Delhi metro and headed back home—my brother in the general compartment and I in the women’s.
+Things like these—the fact that we require a separate compartment for women—seem glaringly ridiculous especially in light of having returned from a city where men and women can co-inhabit a crowded train without one group harassing the other.

-A couple of days later, I headed to a friend’s place to spend time with old colleagues from work.
+A couple of days later, I headed to a friend’s place to catch up with old colleagues from work.
 There was good chatter, good pizza and crappy Kingfisher beer.

 I found myself engulfed in a discussion about the Israeli-Palestinian conflict with my friend’s roommate.
-She was vehemently anti-Israel, and I suppose I understood, because that’s how I used to feel before I moved to Jerusalem.
+She was vehemently anti-Israel, and I suppose I could see where she was coming from, because that’s how I used to feel before I moved to Jerusalem.

-Sigh.
-All of this side-taking.
-What side am I on?
-I am against the illegal Israeli occupation in the West Bank.
-I am also against those who choose to kill innocent people as a response to it.
-I am against the relentless abuse of power and human rights violations committed by the Israeli state.
-I am frustrated with the inefficiency of the Palestinian Authority in doing a decent job for their people.
+But what side am I on, she wants to know.
+I’m against the illegal Israeli occupation of the West Bank.
+I am also against those who celebrate the killing of innocent people—on either side.
+I am against the relentless abuse of power and human rights violations committed by the Israeli state, and I’m frustrated with the inefficiency of the corrupt Palestinian Authority in doing a decent job for their people.

 It disturbs me when I hear some Palestinians praise Hitler, and it disturbs me when I hear some Israelis declare that Palestine is a lie and that neither its history nor its people exist (“they’re Jordanians”).
 I am tired of phrases like “peace process” being thrown about in such a hypocritical, self-serving manner.
-But what is truly most disheartening, in any conflict, is the ability we seem to possess to effectively dehumanize “the other”.
+But what is truly disheartening—in any conflict—is the ability we seem to possess to effectively dehumanise ‘the Other’.